Researchers at SDU can apply for computational resources on all the national HPC infrastructures.

 Type 3 – Large Memory HPC

-Researchers at SDU can apply for resources on one of the type 3 system by submitting an application form via our service desk.
+Researchers at SDU can apply for resources on the type 3 system by submitting an application form via our service desk.

 Type 4 – Accelerated HPC & Capability HPC